01-edu/public/subjects/social-network/README.md

 - First Name
 - Last Name
 - Date of Birth
-- Avatar/Image
+- Avatar/Image (Optional)
 - Nickname (Optional)
-- Relationship Status (Optional)
 - About Me (Optional)

-Note that the **Nickname**, **Relationship Status** and **About Me** should be present in the form but the user can skip the filling of those fields.
+Note that the **Avatar/Image**, **Nickname** and **About Me** should be present in the form but the user can skip the filling of those fields.

-When you login you should stay logged in until you choose a log out option that should be available at all times.
+When you login you should stay logged in until you choose a logout option that should be available at all times.
 For this you will have to implement [sessions]() and [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).

+You can implement your own package for sessions and cookies or you can take a look at some packages to help you.

 ----